darklang/dark/README.md

   [the VSCode instructions](docs/vscode-setup.md) for instructions.
 - Otherwise, simply run `scripts/builder --compile --watch --test`

+Note: Running `scripts/builder --compile --watch --test` manually is recommended the first time, since it will show you the output of the build process.

 These steps apply for all builds, VSCode or using `scripts/builder`:

 - Wait until the terminal says "Initial compile succeeded" - this means the